 Economic Tensions

-- Tariff disputes between Valoria and the Dwarven Holds over metal pricing
+- Tariff disputes between Valoria and the Dwarven-Holds over metal pricing

 - Smuggling undermines the crown’s tax revenue